AMWA-TV/nmos-testing/ReadMe.md

 *   IS-07 Event & Tally API
 *   IS-08 Channel Mapping API

 When testing any of the above APIs it is important that they contain representative data.
-The test results will generate 'N/A' results if no testable entities can be located.
+The test results will generate 'Could Not Test' results if no testable entities can be located.
 In addition, if device support many modes of operation (including multiple video/audio formats) it is strongly recommended to re-test them in multiple modes.

 **Attention:**
 *   The IS-04 Node tests create mock registry mDNS announcements on the network unless the `Config.py` `ENABLE_DNS_SD` parameter is set to `False`, or the `DNS_SD_MODE` parameter is set to `'unicast'`.
 It is critical that these tests are only run in isolated network segments away from production Nodes and registries.
 Only one Node can be tested at a single time.
 If `ENABLE_DNS_SD` is set to `False`, make sure to update the Query API hostname/IP and port via `QUERY_API_HOST` and `QUERY_API_PORT` in the `Config.py`.